 Depending on the service level demanded, a thorough electromagnetic survey can be followed by a more sophisticated Ground Penetrating Radar (GPR) scan.
-Where even greater levels of accuracy are required City Surveys can deliver a practically unique vacuum excavation service to physically verify the location of buried services.
+Where even greater levels of accuracy are required The City Surveys Group can deliver a practically unique vacuum excavation service to physically verify the location of buried services.

 Where appropriate, service locations are plotted using the very latest Total Station and GPS instrumentation allowing our surveyors to accurately display their findings within 2D or 3D CAD drawings or even BIM plans.

 One of the largest firms of our type, we operate throughout the UK delivering measurement and engineering services across a range of sectors.

 Every year we deliver hundreds of projects on time and on budget to a loyal client base.
 Over 70% of our work is based upon repeat business.

 By working harder, longer and more intelligently, over the years we’ve actually saved our clients millions in unnecessary costs and delays.

 The price we quote is the price you pay.
 If your brief is accurate and the scope remains the same there will be no additional costs whatsoever.

 We’re constantly investing in the latest technology, training, software and systems.
 Our equipment and people are at the top of their game.

 Our business is based around service quality, flexibility and speed.
 We work with you to deliver the results you need, when you need them.